 For more technical details regarding Retina Display scaling and display size comparison, you may find this detailed analysis from MacPerformanceGuide interesting.

 Third-Party Software Options

-One size that Apple does not offer is the actual native resolution of each display, no doubt because icons, text and other interface elements are too small for just about anyone to read.
-However, at least three third-party "hacks" are available to provide support for the native resolution as well as other options that may be of interest.
+For even more control, there are at least three third-party "hacks" available to provide support for the native resolution as well as other options that may be of interest.

 Of course, Apple does not support third-party hacks.
 Should you choose to proceed with unofficial methods, be absolutely sure to backup your entire computer first.
 It's a good idea to backup your computer regularly even if you don't use hacks, naturally.

 The first option is the free Retina DisplayMenu (direct download link) from Reddit user "phoenixdev."
 This utility adds a list of Apple's supported resolutions as well as additional ones to the menu bar and makes switching between them easy.

 The second option is the highly regarded QuickRes.
 It is the self-described "quickest and easiest way to switch between screen resolutions on your Mac" and supports OS X Lion (10.7) and later versions of OS X.